kubernetes/ingress-nginx/ISSUE_TRIAGE.md

 Pull requests come in with the labels `needs-triage`, `needs-priority` and `needs-kind` and one that indicates the size(`size/*`).
 Unfortunately there are also some legacy pull requests that only have a `size/*` label but neither `needs-triage` nor `needs-priority` .
 However for every pull request that does not have the `triage-accepted` label the following steps should be done to prepare them for further processing:

 * Filter for pull requests [without the `triage-accepted`](https://github.com/kubernetes/ingress-nginx/pulls?q=is%3Aopen+-label%3Atriage%2Faccepted+is%3Apr) label.
-* Check if the cla is signed and all neccessary information are available.
+* Check if the cla is signed and all necessary information are available.
 This is basically true, if people filled out the pull request template correctly.
 If everything is fine add the `triage-accepted` label.
 * If at any point you don't know how to proceed with an issue during the triage process, tag one of the [core maintainers](OWNERS_ALIASES) in the issue to raise attention or alternatively come to [this slack channel](https://kubernetes.slack.com/archives/C021E147ZA4) which may be the quicker way as people tend to miss github notifications.

 Who and When?
 * Basically everyone who wants to contribute can do the mentioned steps at any time.

-### Pull Request Priorization
+### Pull Request Prioritization
-For all pull requests, where all neccessary information is available and cla is signed thus triage is accepted, we need to do some priorization:
+For all pull requests, where all necessary information is available and cla is signed thus triage is accepted, we need to do some prioritization:

 * Go through all pull requests with label [`triage-accepted`](https://github.com/kubernetes/ingress-nginx/pulls?q=is%3Aopen+is%3Apr+label%3Atriage%2Faccepted).
 * Sync the `kind/*` and `priority/*` label from the linked issue for the pull request.
 If the pull request does not have any issue associated (which normally should not be the case), add an appropriate priority and kind label (one of: `priority/backlog`, `priority/critical-urgent`, `priority/important-longterm`, `priority/important-soon`)